JuanMartinEcheverria/SQL-Practice/README.md

 # The Analysis

-Each querry focuses on investigating specific aspects of the data analyst job market.
+Each querry focuses on investigatig specific aspects of the data analyst job market.

-### 1. Top Paying Data Analyst Jobs
+### 1. Top Paying Data Analyst Jobs in Argentina
 To identify these top-paying jobs, I filtered data jobs positions by average yearly salary and location, focusing on jobs whose location was my country, Argentina.
 I only cared about the month and year of the job posting, so I formatted the job posted date.
 This query higlights the top ten high paying opportunities in the field offered in my country of residence.

 ```sql